Headers

 Console.WriteLine(r.Text);

 httpbin echoes back the headers it saw.
-You'll spot your X-My-Header: hello-world plus the full preset cluster (User-Agent, Accept, sec-ch-ua, the lot).
+You'll spot your X-My-Header: hello-world next to the full preset cluster: User-Agent, Accept, sec-ch-ua, and the rest.

 Session-wide defaults

-If a header should ride on every request in a session (auth tokens, an X-API-Key, a static Referer), set it once and forget about it.
+If a header should ride on every request in a session (auth tokens, an X-API-Key, a static Referer), set it once and leave it.

 - Go